 - When you’re done making changes, select Save.

 After saving changes, review your entries on the summary view.
-If Vault finds no validation errors for the populated fields in the panel, it generates or updates the applicable Inbox Item based on the values you entered in the panel.
+If all required fields contain values and Vault finds no validation errors for the populated fields, it generates or updates the applicable Inbox Item based on the values you populated in the panel.
 You can access the Inbox Item from the Case section of the Document Information panel to review and update fields, as needed.
-If you make any changes to fields on the Inbox Item, Vault syncs them to the panel.
+If you make any changes to fields on the Inbox Item, Vault syncs them to the fields displayed in the panel.
 You can navigate back to the panel from the Source Document field on the Inbox Item.

 Specify Country Details